GenStatLeipzig/pulmonologists_interspecies_scRNA/README.md

 [Dotplot_Marker_All in One.pdf](https://github.com/GenStatLeipzig/pulmonologists_interspecies_scRNA/files/7137405/Dotplot_Marker_All.in.One.pdf)

 FIGURE S1
 Dotplot of cross-species comparison of RNA marker genes.
-The Point size indicates the percentage of cells in a certain population expressing the indicated marker gene.
+The point size indicates the percentage of cells in a certain population expressing the indicated marker gene.
 The colour indicates the dataset.
 Hamster: red, Mouse: blue, Human Charité: green, Human Travaglini et al.: black.
 Average expression is indicated by colour intensity.